rrousselGit/flutter_hooks/README.md

 - Describe the use-case.

   Open an issue explaining why we need this hook, how to use it, ...
-  This is important as a hook will not get merged if the hook doens't appeal to a large number of people.
+  This is important as a hook will not get merged if the hook doesn't appeal to a large number of people.

   If your hook is rejected, don't worry!
 A rejection doesn't mean that it won't